split observations into two groups by sex

 # part a: construct a histogram

-# part b: would 201cm be unusual? (hint: check deviation relative to sd)
+# part b: what value(s) would be unusual? (hint: consider the SD)

-# part c: find your armspan and compute percentile
+# part c: find your measurement and compute percentile

-# part d: confidence interval for mean armspan
+# part d: confidence interval for population mean

 - [your answer here]